Basketball Referee

 Two players jump for rebound.
 Player A has two hand on the ball, B tries to flick the ball out while doing that B's hand has some contacts within A's inner arms.
 A calls 'foul', is it a valid call? everything happens while both on air.

-Asked by Antux almost 11 years ago
+Asked by Antux about 11 years ago

 Technically slapping the arm of an opponent is a foul.
 Inpractice, a referee should use his judgement to determine if that action caused a turnover.
 If it did, the foul should be called.